 The governing body ensures that the Designated Safeguarding Lead is properly supported to carry out the task and is given time to fulfil the duties/training that the role demands.
-The Designated Safeguarding Leads have their training in Safeguarding annually.
+The Designated Safeguarding Leads have their training in Safeguarding bi-annually.
 The school recognises that the Designated Safeguarding Leads are required to have 'status and authority' within the school.
 The Head, Deputy Head Pastoral, Deputy Head Academic and the Head of Early Years have taken additional training in that they are part of the pool of registered Oxfordshire trainers in Child Protection.
-The required annual training for the Designated Safeguarding Lead is set out in Annex B of KCSIE and covers inter-agency working, participation in child protection case conferences, supporting children in need, record-keeping and promoting a culture of listening to children.
+The required annual training for the Designated Safeguarding Lead is set out in Annex C of KCSIE and covers inter-agency working, participation in child protection case conferences, supporting children in need, record-keeping and promoting a culture of listening to children.

-The Designated Safeguarding Lead will receive updated Child Protection training at least every year.
+The Designated Safeguarding Lead and deputies will receive updated Child Protection training at least every year.
 This will include inter-agency working protocols and training in the OSCB's approach to 'Prevent' duties.
-(The required training content for the DSL is set out in Annex B of KCSIE and also includes child protection case conferences, supporting children in need, identifying children at risk of radicalisation, record keeping and promoting a culture of listening to children.)
+(The required training content for the DSL is set out in Annex C of KCSIE and also includes child protection case conferences, supporting children in need, identifying children at risk of radicalisation, record keeping and promoting a culture of listening to children.)
 The DSL will have higher level training in the Prevent strategy, where possible, to be able to assess the risk of children being drawn into terrorism, including being drawn into support for the extremist ideas that are part of terrorist ideology.
+The DSL undertakes specialist training in Prevent through the online training module on Channel promoted in the non-statutory advice; the DSL is able to provide advice and support to other members of staff on protecting children from radicalisation.